 Data Sources

-Data from the National Poison Data System (NPDS) were analyzed in this study.
+Data from the National Poison Data System (NPDS) were analyzed in this retrospective observational study.
 The NPDS is maintained by America’s Poison Centers and comprises data from calls to regional PCs that are uploaded in near real-time.
 Product codes for ∆8-THC were introduced into the NPDS in late 2020.
 Population estimates for 2021 and 2022 were obtained from the US Census Bureau and were used to calculate ∆8-THC exposure rates (including state-specific and US region-specific exposure rates) per 100,000 US population.
 This study was determined to be exempt from approval by the institutional review board at the authors’ institution.

 Inclusion and Exclusion Criteria

 This study included exposures involving ∆8-THC as the primary substance reported to the NPDS from the 50 US states and District of Columbia from January 1, 2021, through December 31, 2022.
 The primary substance is the substance that was most likely to be responsible for the observed clinical effects, based on the judgment of Specialists in Poison Information at a PC.
 Exposures with a medical outcome of “confirmed non-exposure” or a reason for exposure identified as “adverse reaction - food” were excluded from the study.
-One fatality involving ∆8-THC was excluded from analyses because it was unlikely to be related to the death based on information included in the de-identified case narrative provided by America’s Poison Centers from the reporting PC.
+One fatality involving ∆8-THC was excluded from analyses by consensus reached by our study team because it was unlikely to be related to the death based on information included in the de-identified case narrative provided by America’s Poison Centers from the reporting PC.
 It involved the single-substance ingestion of a ∆8-THC gummy two days prior to contacting the PC and hospital admission, and NPDS records indicated that all clinical effects were "unknown if related" to ∆8-THC.

 Variables